-Pastured Eggs - these types of eggs come from chickens that were actually raised on pastures with a coop to sleep in at night.
+Pastured Eggs - the best tasting types of eggs will come from chickens that were allowed to forage on nutrient dense pasture.

 Pastured eggs will have egg yolks that are dark orange

-Pastured eggs are better for your health than most other types of eggs.
-However, it's important to note that all pastured chickens will be given supplemental chicken feed in addition to what they eat on the pasture.
+It's important to note that most pastured chickens will be given supplemental chicken feed of some sort in addition to what they will eat on the

-Fertile Eggs - the hen and a rooster must mate prior to the formation of her egg for it to be fertile.
+Fertile Eggs - a hen and rooster must mate prior to forming an egg in order for it to be a fertile egg.
 Also, hens will be able to lay fertile eggs 7 to 10 days after mating.

 Almost all commercial eggs are laid by hens that have not mated with a rooster and will be unfertilized eggs.